-Digital Rights are your existing human rights when you are online, using a smartphone or other digital device.
+Digital Rights are your existing human rights when you are using a digital device such as a smartphone or computer.

 For example, you have the right to privacy when instant messaging or sharing information with an online service provider and you have the right to freedom of assembly and speech when using social media.